University of Wisconsin–Madison

 What are People Currently Doing?

-To develop effective human resource strategies and attract competitive candidates, local governments must incorporate high-quality data about the external labor market, their own needs, and their own unique value propositions.
+To attract qualified candidates, local governments must triangulate between regional labor market trends, hiring needs, and their own unique value propositions.
 It is important to identify wages and benefits offered by competitors, issues around the cost of living, and local resources (like high-quality school districts and other public goods) that can be leveraged to attract talent.
-Hiring must be coordinated with skill gaps in the current workforce and with future workforce goals.
-The Massachusetts Human Resources Department published this hiring strategy guide with recommendations for analyzing hiring trends, developing attractive job postings, and best practices for resume review and interviewing.
-This guide from Lattice offers resources for increasing job listing visibility, creating effective hiring incentives, facilitating management-employee communication, identifying benefits most valued by potential workers, and expanding opportunities for skill development.
+Moreover, hiring must be coordinated with skill gaps in the current workforce and with future workforce goals.
+The Massachusetts Human Resources Department published this hiring strategy guide with recommendations for analyzing hiring trends, developing attractive job postings, and best practices for reviewing resumes and interviewing.
+For school districts, the most effective policies to attract and retain educators include Grow Your Own programs, increasing their compensation, investing in professional development, improved working conditions, and improving district and school management practices.

 Taking it to the Next Level